Amant-987/Learnings/git_intro.md

 To create a repository, run the command **git init** in the folder with the repository and you will create a repository (a hidden .git folder will appear)

 ## Main command for the Git
+    Before you use Git for the first time, you should introduce yourself.
+In the terminal, type two commands:
+    1. git config --global user.name "your name on English"
+    2. git config --global user.name <your email>

 ### Git add
 You can use the **git add** command to add the changes to the commit.
 To execute this command, type **git add <file name>**